(Fiberoptic Joint Examination)

 - Local anesthesia—the area will be numbed

-- Spinal anesthetic —your lower body will be numbed by putting a numbing medicine in your back
+- Spinal anesthetic —your lower body will be numbed by putting a numbing medication in your back

 - Carpal tunnel syndrome in the wrist may be treated by loosening the ligament that puts pressure on the nerves.

-How Long Will It Take?Usually less than one hour, but this may be longer if repairs are being done.
+How Long Will It Take?Usually less than 1 hour, but this may be longer if repairs are being done.

 Will It Hurt?Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 Post-procedure CareThe dressings can sometimes be removed as early as the next morning.
 When you return home after the procedure, do the following to help ensure a smooth recovery:It takes 4-6 weeks for the joint to recover.
-You can probably go back to work or resume daily activities within a few days, as long your doctor approves.
-You may be instructed to use crutches or a cane for the first few days if the surgery was done on a joint in your legs.
 A specific activity and rehabilitation program may be suggested.
 This will help speed your recovery and protect future joint function.Athletes often return to athletic competition within a few weeks.Note: Repair of the anterior cruciate ligament (ACL) by arthroscope may require a recovery time of 4-6 months and a more specialized rehabilitation program.